-Relocating New Zealand King Salmon Farms
+Relocating New Zealand King Salmon In-Shore Farms

 New Zealand King Salmon is working positively with the government to progress a proposal to relocate several farms to higher flow waters.
 The proposal aims to reduce environmental impact, mitigate summer temperatures, create even more green jobs, and prepare for the future of salmon farming.